Bio

 I completed an MSc in Biology under the supervision of Dr. Erin Bertrand.
 At the Bertrand lab, my research area was marine microbial ecophysiology (the study of how organisms react to environmental change).
 I used meta-omic analyses and bioinformatic pipelines to understand how trace nurtient and temperature dynamics impact microbial function.

-I mantain the Employment Equity site, which hosts analyses and visualizations for disproportionalities in pay based on race across the Canadian Public Service from data publicly available here through Canada’s Treasury Board.
+I maintain the Employment Equity site, which hosts analyses and visualizations for disproportionalities in pay based on race across the Canadian Public Service from data publicly available here through Canada’s Treasury Board.

 When I’m not writing up a script, you can often find me cycling, cooking, or teaching.
 I’m passionate about getting young people excited about science and providing access to information, tools, and skills that spark scientific creativity.

-Interests: Marine Ecology, Science Communication, Equity and Inclusivity, Climate Justice, Scientific Computing
+Interests: Data for Good, Science Communication, Equity and Inclusivity, Climate Justice, Scientific Computing

 Inquiries